 Cayman law firms are among the most sophisticated in the offshore sector, working closely with clients from New York, London, Hong Kong, and beyond.
 Key practice areas include:

-The Cayman Islands attracts lawyers with at least 3 years of post-qualification experience (PQE), particularly those with funds, finance, or litigation backgrounds.
-Associates regularly handle mega-value transactions or funds, and receive early responsibility due to leaner team structures.
+The Cayman Islands attracts lawyers with at least 5 years of post-qualification experience (PQE), particularly those with funds, finance, or litigation backgrounds.
+Associates regularly handle high-value transactions or funds, and receive early responsibility due to leaner team structures.
 Career progression can be rapid and high performers often move into senior associate roles within 4–5 years and may progress to partnership faster than in onshore markets.

 The British Virgin Islands is a powerhouse for corporate structuring, with over 400,000 active companies incorporated under its Business Companies Act.
 It’s a top choice for lawyers interested in high-level corporate work across multiple jurisdictions.